 Betterment was the first robo advisor app.
 It launched in the US and began taking money from investors in 2010.
 While robo advisors themselves are newer, the automated portfolio allocation software they typically use isn’t.

 Many non-roboid, or “human” wealth managers have been using this software for the better part of nearly two decades.
 It was not, however, accessible to the general public.

 These days robo advice is predominantly offered by FinTech startups and online platforms.
 Robo advice platforms also tend to focus on Exchange Traded Funds.
 Some of the biggest in Australia include:

-InvestSMART offers nine portfolios to investors, ranging from diversified income to property & infrastructure, equity growth and more.
-InvestSMART’s fees begin from $99 p/a for portfolios of $10,000 to $18,000.
+InvestSMART offers eight portfolios to investors, ranging from diversified income to property & infrastructure, equity growth and more.
+InvestSMART’s fees begin from $99 p/a.

 Founded in 2013, Stockspot is an online investment advisor.
 Their portfolios focus on ETFs, both with growth and dividend yield objectives.
 For account balances of $10,000 or less, management fees are calculated at $5.50 monthly and increase from there based on a percentage of the total account balance.